 Post by Giulia Pacchioni

-2. What do you hope will be the impact of your research?
+What are you working on, and what do you hope will be the impact of your research?